dinki/View-Assist/View Assist dashboard and views/README.md

 * Add font definition
 * Add ability to select icon size
 * Move assist_group,  var_weather_entity, and use_24_hour_time to BP and pull those values into variable template
-* Rename assist_bar to assist_prompt in both dashboard and BP
 * See if a trigger exists for BP update and set values if that happens to avoid reload automation